hammond756/Shifty/REPORT.md

 ###### AangebodenViewController
 This is the marketplace.
 All shift that are supplied by users are displayed.
 Also for this view goes, that selections prompts a UIALertController Shifts owned (ergo supplied) by the current userare highlighted in red and can be revoked.
 Once a shift has been revoked or accepted, it dissapears from the marketplace.
 This means that accepting a supplied shift is final.
+The accept action makes the shift go through a set of checks to make sure it is a legal action (eg. whether the user already owns a shift on that day).

 ##### Classes